Yajie-good/TOUR-TUPLE-7/README.md

 ## Usage
 1. Install dependencies (Python 3.9+ and PyTorch >= 2.0 recommended).
 2. Use `Seqtoseqbaseline` for training standard seq2seq baselines.
-3. Use `DPIS-SCD-LLM` for DPIS-SCD fine-tuning and evaluation.
+3. Use `DPIS-SCD-LLM` for fine-tunin LLama and Qwen ICL, fine-tuning, as well as DPIS-SCD and evaluation.